ENRICO CHAPELA BARBA

 Technical Explanation

 Any word in any language can be interpreted as a number if the letters of the alphabet are considered as digits.
-For example, in English A would be 1, B-2, C-3, and so on, so counting from 1 to 26 would be counting from A to Z. Thus, the English language can be considered as a positional counting system with base 27, since it has 26 letters (digits) plus the space between words, which can be considered as zero.
+For example, in English, A would be 1, B-2, C-3, and so on, so counting from 1 to 26 would be counting from A to Z. Thus, the English language can be considered as a positional numeral system with base 27, since it has 26 letters (digits) plus the space between words, which can be considered as zero.

-Then, aided by a scrabble board, I organized these words in the form of a crossword puzzle, which I used as a master plan to structure the piece.
+Then, aided by a Scrabble board, I organized these words in the form of a crossword puzzle, which I used as a master plan to structure the piece.
 Each square on the board corresponds to a bar, so the musical material in each one arose from the letters contained therein.
-As the crossword is a matrix of 16 squares per side, there are 2 possible readings of the board: horizontal and vertical, each of 256 (162) measures.
+As the crossword is a matrix of 16 squares per side, there are two possible readings of the board: horizontal and vertical, each of 256 (162) measures.
 It is from these readings that the two movements of the piece emerged, using the conversion tables to assign the notes, reading the digits as ascending semitones.

 horizontal